ml4sts/outreach-compas/compaslab/activities/stem_academy.md

 1. Use `value_counts` to look at how much data is available for each race
-2. filter to keep data from the two larges groups (help via `%load filter`)
+2. filter to keep data from the two larges groups

 ```{code-cell} ipython3
 df['race'].value_counts()